Ranaiiest/Typing-speed-calculator/README.md

 - Open Chrome and navigate to `chrome://extensions/` ( for Microsoft Edge navigate to `edge://extensions`).
 - Click the toggle in the upper-right corner marked "Developer Mode".
 - You should then see three new buttons towards the top of your screen.
-- Click "Load Unpacked", and then select the folder named Typing speed calculator.
+- Click "Load Unpacked", and then select the folder named Typingspeedcalculator.
 - You can then turn off Developer Mode.
 - You are now good to go.